jnozzi/cocoadev.com/SiteContent/General/NSColorPanelHowTo.markdown

 ----

-Colors are a standard pasteboard type ([[NSColorPboardType]]).
+Colors are a standard pasteboard type (General/NSColorPboardType).
 The color panel is the wrong place to put user's work, IMO.
-(Assuming your UI requirements go beyond a [[NSColorPicker]] plugin) I'd make a separate window in my app to hold the colors and just allow dragging/copying the colors.
+(Assuming your UI requirements go beyond a General/NSColorPicker plugin) I'd make a separate window in my app to hold the colors and just allow dragging/copying the colors.

 ----

-The [[ColorPanel]] provides the "continuous" mode, which provides a for some applications a good user feedback.
+The General/ColorPanel provides the "continuous" mode, which provides a for some applications a good user feedback.
 But, how can I couple this nicely with the undo-manager?
 If I register every continuous movement in the color wheel as an undo item, the list of undo's might get enormous.
 So, how an I get notified on the mouse-up event in the color wheel?
 Any ideas?